awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-sqs.md

 # SQS<a name="sam-property-function-sqs"></a>

-SQS event source type\.
+The object describing an `SQS` event source type\.

 SAM generates [AWS::Lambda::EventSourceMapping](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html) resource when this event type is set

 ## Syntax<a name="sam-property-function-sqs-syntax"></a>

-To declare this entity in your AWS SAM template, use the following syntax:
+To declare this entity in your AWS Serverless Application Model \(AWS SAM\) template, use the following syntax\.

 ### YAML<a name="sam-property-function-sqs-syntax.yaml"></a>